erikdubois/AntergosI3/README.md

 	./7_i3-with-gaps_v26.sh

-Now open the file config-gaps and copy/paste these lines at the top of your config file and change to your liking.
+Now open the file <b>config-gaps</b> and copy/paste these lines at the top of your own config file and change to your liking.

+WIN + SHIFT + R to reload your new config file or reboot